Bwc9876/menagerie/docs/content/pages/pages.md

 - *.yml -> YAML Schema (Support coming soon)
 ```

+## A Note About Home

+When menagerie encounters a page titled 'home', special behaviour occurs:

+- The title of the page is set to *just* the app name, and the "Home -" is omitted
+- The navbar icons and app name will lead to that page when clicked

+You want to set `Out_File` to `index` on this page so your webserver knows to use this page as the landing document.

 # Page Metadata

 Page metadata is data included in the file that tells menagerie how to generate a corresponding HTML document.